JBZoo/CSV-Blueprint/README.md

 ## Disadvantages?

-There is a perception that PHP is a slow language.
+It is perceived that PHP is a slow language.
 I don't agree with that.
 You just need to know how to prepare it.
 See [Processing One Billion CSV rows in PHP!](https://dev.to/realflowcontrol/processing-one-billion-rows-in-php-3eg0).
 That is, if you do everything right, you can read, aggregate and calculate data from CSV at **~15 million lines per second**!